 My Observations:

 This is one of the best-selling coffee pod machines on Amazon currently, and I can see why.
-It’s a crazy cheap pod coffee machine from an extremely well-known brand.
-As with the Bosch Suny Tassimo machine above, this is probably a machine which sells like hotcakes and provides masses of new pod customers for the manufacturer every year.
+It’s an incredibly affordable pod coffee machine from a highly reputable brand.
+Similar to the Bosch Suny Tassimo machine mentioned earlier, this model likely attracts a large number of new pod customers for the manufacturer each year.

 Check Price - Amazon UK